MuneneCalvin/Dairy-farming-analysis/README.md

           -Stock management
           -Capture milk delivery details and  delivery mode -Generate delivery statements for every farmer
-          -Mantain and update delivery cycles
+          -Maintain and update delivery cycles
           -Determine total amount of money received by the cooperative at any given time -update delivery routes based on farmers location.